samay-patel-2110/hunch-vision/README.md

-# Emotion and Posture Detection System
+# A companion for long hours of laptop use!
+Non contact respiratory and posture analysis and monitoring

 A real-time monitoring system that detects emotions, eye states, blink patterns, and posture.
 The system provides feedback on emotional states and posture quality to help improve user well-being during computer usage.